theskyblockman/life-chest/README.md

 - Export files/vaults to their original file or to a new file format (.lcvf or Life Chest Vault File)

+**NOTE: I wasn't aware of the reauirement of a SyncFusion license for the PDF reader, I am currently in the process of acquiring one.**

 :copyright: Haroun El Omri, 2023